kennytilton/kennytilton.github.io/micropipeline/readme.md

 What was dead interesting was that most pipeline players needed *two* FSMs, one each for inflow and outflow.
 For example, a stage had to look for REQs to capture data, and it had to look for ACKs of its own REQs.
 I saw straightaway that one FSM could not handle both.

 Another trick was *holding back* the processing.
 In many places an FSM could easily do two things in one "tick" -- I got an REQ?
-OK, capture it and ACK it! -- but then the illustrator jumped forward, obfuscating the mechanics.
+OK, capture it and ACK it! -- but then the illustrator jumped forward two actions in one go, obfuscating the mechanics.

 ### Left as an exercise
 * It might be fun to run a clocked illustrator alongside the unclocked micropipeline.
 We would need the typical distribution of logic processing durations to compare throughput differences to e expected in the wild.